Getting Started: Basic Personal Cybersecurity for Everyone (3 Easy Tips)

 Good password management overall greatly improves your security posture as a user.

-Passwords are by far the most common means for securing your accounts - if a malicious actor has your password, then they could log into your accounts.
+Passwords are by far the most common means for securing your accounts - if a malicious actor has your password, then they could log into your accounts, even though they are not you.
 This spells trouble for crucial accounts such as email accounts and bank accounts.

 Stop reusing passwords